Head Injuries in Nursing Homes

 - Costs associated with a wrongful death resulting from a head injury, such as funeral and burial expenses and loss of consortium

 The laws pertaining to personal injury in nursing homes vary by state and can be complex.
-We advocate for the rights of nursing home residents to safe, secure nursing care that respects their dignity.
-If a loved one suffered a head injury while in nursing home care, there may be compensation available to you.
+At Nursing Home Abuse Center, we advocate for the rights of nursing home residents to safe and secure nursing care that respects their dignity.
+If your loved one has suffered a head injury while in a nursing home, there may be compensation available.

 The length of time you have to file a lawsuit varies.
 In each case, the sooner you can begin the process of exploring the full extent of the injury and documenting the circumstances that caused it, the more solid a case you can make for compensation.

-As each case is unique, we offer a free initial consultation to help victims and their families understand their legal rights and the courses of action available to them.
-Call 1-800-516-4783 to schedule yours today.
+As each case is unique, Nursing Home Abuse Center offers a free initial consultation to help victims and their families understand their legal rights and the courses of action available to them.
+Call 1-866-548-9636 to schedule your consultation with our nursing home abuse lawyer today.